Who Should Be Vaccinated?

 The Centers for Disease Control and Prevention (CDC) recommends annual influenza vaccination for all people over the age of 6 months.
 This universal recommendation means that protection from influenza is expanded to a greater number of people.

-Some children age 6 months through 8 years may require more than one dose of influenza vaccine to be fully protected.
-Parents and caregivers should talk to their child’s pediatrician or other healthcare professional about how many doses their child needs.
+Children younger than 9 years of age may require more than one dose of influenza vaccine to be fully protected.
+Parents and caregivers should talk to their child’s pediatrician or other healthcare professional about how many doses their child may need this season.

 For information on how adults can protect themselves against influenza, visit adultvaccination.org.